vrushank-agrawal/The-Daily-Indian/README.md

 # The Daily Indian

 **The Daily Indian** is a comprehensive package designed to create and send out daily newsletters to all subscribers automatically.
-This project leverages various APIs to fetch the latest news articles and utilizes several Natural Language Processing (NLP) models to select the most relevant and suited articles for the newsletter.
-The entire application is containerized using Docker and deployed to DockerHub for easy deployment and scalability.
+Learn more about it and subscribe to the newsletter [here](https://thedailyindian.vercel.app/).

 ## Features